 The severity of a fraud sentence is dependent on a number of factors, including the extent of the alleged crime and how effective the prosecuting attorney is at their job.
 In almost every fraud case, however, a significant fine is usually a part of the sentence.
 Jail time is also common for those convicted of fraud, as well as other civil or punitive penalties.

-Angela Singleton is well-equipped to provide you with vigorous legal representation throughout the process.
+The Oklahoma Criminal Lawyer Group is well-equipped to provide you with vigorous legal representation throughout the process.
 We understand fraud cases, know how to investigate them and realize their seriousness.
 We will make sure you get a fair trial where your defense is heard and respected.

 At every step of the legal process, we will be fighting for your rights.